 I love to learn, but I hate being told what to do.
-I don’t like being stuck, but I am violetsDSC00122determined to do it my way.
+I don’t like being stuck, but I am determined to do it my way.
 I love people who are smart and wise, who love me and have a lot to offer, but I sometimes brush aside their suggestions without considering them fairly.

 Are we sensing a theme here?